III.A.1 Composition

 1. Meetings of the Faculty Council are open to members of the Faculty Senate.
 Such members may express their views to the Faculty Council at the discretion of the chair or by a majority vote of the Faculty Council.

-2. Meetings of the Faculty Council are open to representatives of University communication teams and other media.
-The names and affiliations of each reporter present shall be announced by the chair at the beginning of each meeting.
+2. Meetings of the Faculty Council are open to representatives of the University Communications teams and other media.
+The names and affiliations of each reporter present shall be announced by the Chair at the beginning of each meeting.

-4. Meetings of the Faculty Council are open to the chair or designee of University of Colorado Staff Council to speak on matters of interest to the staff.
+4. Meetings of the Faculty Council are open to the Chair or designee of the University of Colorado Staff Council to speak on matters of interest to the staff.

 III.B.1.d Quorum

-1. If a quorum is present at the beginning of the meeting, a quorum shall be assumed to be present throughout the meeting, unless a point of order concerning the quorum is made.
+2. If a quorum is present at the beginning of the meeting, a quorum shall be assumed to be present throughout the meeting.

 III.B.1.e Voting